ainmox/solidity-fixed-point/README.md

 All operations only support 256 bit fixed point types.
 Smaller types (e.g. `UFixed80x18`,`UFixed128x18`, `UFixed16x10`, `UFixed32x10`) are expected to be upcasted to their corresponding 256 bit representations before performing calculations and then converted back to the appropriate type.
-This was done to keep the library as simple as possible.

 Operations that a type supports are globally exported to all importers.